SwagLyrics/SwagLyrics-For-Spotify/README.md

  get it from [here](https://github.com/SwagLyrics/SwagLyrics-Chrome-Extension).

 ## note
-chrome integration dosent work on command line as of now.
-So run via python3 __main__.py -t
+Please Run the Python Script first then open spotify on browser incase of running via extension.